9q34 Duplication

 • Autism

-How are people who have changes in 9q34 duplication treated?
+How many people have 9q34 duplication syndrome?

 Learn more about the 9q34 Duplication and connect with other Simons Searchlight families with the resources below: